 1956: After changing their name from the Robins, the Coasters recorded their first tracks for Atlantic Records in Hollywood: “Down in Mexico,” “Turtle Dovin’,” “One Kiss Led To Another,” and “Brazil.”
 The Los Angeles quintet debuted on the US singles charts the following year and placed six consecutive hits in the top 10.

-1956: Elvis Presley recorded for the first time with vocal group The Jordanaires, cutting two tracks “I’m Counting On You” and “I Was The One” in Nashville.
+1956: Elvis Presley recorded for the first time with vocal group The Jordanaires, cutting two tracks, “I’m Counting On You” and “I Was The One,” in Nashville.
 After another session with members of the group in April, Presley employed The Jordanaires on nearly every one of his recording sessions for the next fourteen years.
-At a time when backing musicians, producers, or engineers rarely received credit on any records, Elvis insisted that the Jordanaires appear on the his records’ labels.
+At a time when backing musicians, producers, or engineers rarely received credit on any records, Presley insisted that the Jordanaires appear on the his records’ labels.

 1962: Cliff Richard became the first British artist to enter the UK singles chart at #1 when “The Young Ones” debuted at the top of the chart.

-1964: “Louie Louie,” the second single and first major hit by the Kingsmen, went to #1 song on the Cash Box singles chart.
+1964: “Louie Louie,” the second single by the Kingsmen, went to #1 song on the Cash Box singles chart.
 It was the group’s first major hit record, also reaching #2 on the Billboard Hot 100 the previous December, and was the last #1 on the Cash Box chart before Beatlemania hit the United States.

 1964: Roger Miller recorded “Dang Me” and “Chug-a-lug” as well as “Lou’s Got The Flu,” “The Moon Is High (And So Am I),” and “It Takes All Kinds To Make A World” at Quonset Hut Studio in Nashville, Tennessee’s Music Row.
 “Dang Me” later became Miller’s first chart-topping country hit, his first top 10 song on the pop charts, and won that year’s Grammy Award for Best Country & Western Song.